FRCTeam1073-TheForceTeam/frc-battery-cart/shopping.md

  - 21 2" pan head, flange head, or truss head wood screws
  - 21 washers
  - 3 Battery chargers that can each charge and maintain three batteries.
+ - A power strip to mount on the back

 # Tool list